TomasJohansson/sweden_crs_transformations_4dart/README.md

 # License

 MIT.
 'sweden_crs_transformations_4dart' is ported from the C# library 'sweden_crs_transformations_4net' which is also licensed with MIT since it started as a fork of the C# library 'MightyLittleGeodesy' which is licensed with the MIT license.

 # License for the original C# repository [MightyLittleGeodesy](https://github.com/bjornsallarp/MightyLittleGeodesy/)

-The text below has been copied from the above webpage:
+The text below has been copied from the above linked webpage:
 > The calculations in this library is based on the excellent javascript library by Arnold Andreasson which is published under the Creative Commons license.
 However, as agreed with mr Andreasson, MightyLittleGeodesy is now licensed under the MIT license.

 The text below has been copied from [one of the source files for MightyLittleGeodesy](https://github.com/bjornsallarp/MightyLittleGeodesy/blob/83491fc6e7454f5d90d792610b317eca7a332334/MightyLittleGeodesy/Classes/GaussKreuger.cs).